Arizona Resident Pays Big for Scorpion Sting

 A resident of Phoenix, Edmonds needed two doses of anti-venom in order to relieve her symptoms from the scorpion sting.
 Each dose cost nearly $40,000 apiece, driving Edmonds medical bill from Chandler Regional Medical Center.
 According to the hospital, Edmonds had to pay out-of-network rates for her treatment.
 The insurer covered $57,000, leaving the remaining $25,000 to be paid by the accident victim.

-Scorpions present serious danger, especially to young children.
+The personal injury lawyers at Phillips Law would like to remind Phoenix residents that scorpions present serious danger, especially to young children.
 If you have been stung by a scorpion, seek medical attention immediately.
 Hospitalization is usually required to get rid of the venom and the associated symptoms.